What is a Diabetic Foot Ulcer?

 - We have helped a great number of clients to save their limbs from going to amputation.

-- We use a collaborative approach that engages individuals and their caregivers in foot self-care for prevention and management of DFU at home.
+- We use a collaborative approach that engages individuals and their caregivers in foot self-care for diabetic foot ulcer home treatment.

 - Our care pathway focuses on the management of symptoms and infection reduction to optimize healing and quality of life.